 Nespresso Inissia Coffee Machines

 For someone who appreciates a good espresso over lots of different options for water sizes and milk, the Inissia might be a great choice.
 It is particularly suited for those who are looking to explore the Nespresso range for the first time, given how little space it takes up and how little it weighs.

-The CitiZ range of coffee machines by Nespresso encapsulate ‘urban design’ into their appliances.
-According to Nespresso themselves, the machines are aiming for a practical design while sending out an artistic message – and they do look really sleek!
+The CitiZ range of coffee machines encapsulate ‘urban design’ into their appliances.
+The CitiZ machine combines a practical design with an artistic message – and they do look really sleek!

-Compact and ergonomic, designed to deliver a delicious espresso or lungo drink.
-The Essenza seems to be the one-stop-shop for those who enjoy good espresso but don’t need ultimate speed.
+Compact and ergonomic, the Essenza range of machines are designed to deliver a delicious espresso or lungo drink.
+The Essenza machine seems to be the one-stop-shop for those who enjoy good espresso but don’t need ultimate speed.

 The Lattissima range of machines is likely to be our favourite for milk-based coffees, and we love both the one-touch button for making coffees and the useful descaling function which makes it rather low maintenance as well.

-The U series of machines offers a very solid standard of home based coffee machines from Nespresso, and the combination of affordability and simplicity make them the most popular range.
-The U-Milk in particular offers a great priced alternative to other machines such as the Lattissima.
+The U series of machines offers a very solid standard of home based coffee machines, and the combination of affordability and simplicity make them the most popular range.
+The U-Milk in particular offers a great priced alternative to other ranges such as the Lattissima.

 Nespresso introduced a brand new way of making capsule coffee with a revolutionary centrifugal approach.
 Your coffee capsule would spin instead of be pressed, and this resulted in the possibility of longer coffees (a mug as opposed to a double espresso!) and a more beautiful crema.
 The Nespresso Vertuo and VertuoPlus coffee machines were the first to do this, and they are fantastic!